 Maribo Halfway-House

-The former Maribo Detention center has been transformed into a modern Halfway House with accommodation for 20 residents – both man and women-, supported by updated staff facilities and enhanced outdoor areas.
+The former Maribo Detention center has been transformed through adaptive use into a modern Halfway House with accommodation for 20 residents – both man and women-, supported by updated staff facilities and enhanced outdoor areas.
 The project reimagines the historic correctional site as a welcoming and functional transitional facility, emphasizing rehabilitation, security, and community integration.

 Outdoor upgrades include recreational zones, a sports field, bicycle parking, and a playground for visiting children.
 The entrance courtyard has been revitalized with new paving, lighting, and plantings, offering a more inviting and accessible arrival experience.